ASPI Investors Have Opportunity to Lead ASP Isotopes Inc. Securities Fraud Lawsuit

 LOS ANGELES, Dec.
-16, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ASP Isotopes Inc. ("ASP Isotopes" or the "Company") (NASDAQ: ASPI).
+20, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ASP Isotopes Inc. ("ASP Isotopes" or the "Company") (NASDAQ: ASPI).

 Class Period: October 30, 2024 – November 26, 2024